Skip to content

 Write the Model Configuration

-Create a config.properties file as follows. maximum_request_size is configured to 100 MB for input image size in this example.
+Create a config.properties file as follows.
+This file contains the necessary information for serving the model.
+In this tutorial, to limit the number of workers to a single instance, set default_workers_per_model to 1. max_request_size is configured to 100 MB for input image size in this example.

 config.properties